5 ways to keep your home cosy this winter

 As we draw closer and closer to Christmas and to the height of winter, more and more homemakers are looking for sustainable ways to keep their homes and guests warmer, cosier and as such, healthier, this season.

-Ways to make your home cosy
+How to keep your home cosy this winter

 Here are 5 tips that you can apply to keep your home, family and guests cosy this winter.
 Considering that 18% of the UK’s carbon emissions result from the use of energy to heat our homes, here are 5 tips to help you improve your home’s thermal comfort efficiently.